-The CBSE class 12 chemistry viva questions with answers 2024-25 are curated for the viva voce session and hands-on experiments to prepare for the class 12th chemistry practical exam.
-The experiments are conducted to encourage real-world learning of the concepts.
-Whereas, the viva voce session is conducted to evaluate students' understanding of chemical principles and concepts.
+The CBSE class 12 chemistry viva questions with answers 2025-26 are curated for the viva voce session and hands-on experiments to prepare for the class 12th chemistry practical exam.
+While the experiments are conducted to encourage real-world learning of the concepts, the viva voce session is utilised to evaluate your understanding of chemical principles and concepts.

 - What is meant by a standard solution?